Ph.D., Stony Brook University

 PY491: Research IV: Thesis in Psychology

-Dr. Lewandowski’s research focuses on self and intimate relationships.
+Dr. Lewandowski has specialization in social psychology with an emphasis on close romantic relationships involving such topics as relationship initiation, interpersonal attraction, love, relationship maintenance, infidelity, and relationship dissolution.
+Specifically, research focuses on how entering, maintaining, and losing romantic relationships influences the self.
 He has published over 30 journal articles, over 20 book chapters, received over a dozen grants, and given over 100 presentations at academic conferences, including over 25 invited talks, and serves as co-editor/co-creator of www.ScienceOfRelationships.com.
 The vast majority of these endeavors involve undergraduate students as coauthors.
 Dr. Lewandowski’s work and expertise has been featured in a number of media outlets and his teaching was recognized in the Princeton Review’s book, The Best 300 Professors.

 - Research Interests